This post contains affiliate links from which I may make a commission from purchases at no extra cost to you. This post was updated June 16, 2020.

 Blaster Size Matters

-You also need at least one of the tiny clawed “faceblaster” types for head and body work both.
+You also need at least one of the tiny clawed “faceblaster” or “prep” types for head and body work both.
 These are great for the finer structures of the body (feet, hands, skull, face, joints) and they’re also great at getting to smaller myofascial adhesions on larger body parts and for dealing with neuralgia and neuropathy.
-Used on larger body parts, they can help prepare fascia for the full-sized blaster to work more effectively, as well and I now use one with faceblaster sized claws and full-sized claws every time I do full body blasts now.
+Used on larger body parts, they can help prepare fascia for the full-sized blaster to work more effectively.
+I now use one with faceblaster sized claws and full-sized claws every time I do full body blasts now.

 Blasters with Full-Sized Claws

 Please note that the links supplied are to Ashley Black Guru’s Amazon Listings, so they are genuine FasciaBlaster products being sold by Ashley Black.
-As an Amazon Associate, I may make a small commission from any purchases you may make through these links.
-Thank you.
+You can also purchase directly from Ashley Black Guru’s Website by clicking this link

-- The Original FasciaBlaster was my first blaster.
+- The Original FasciaBlaster (Amazon Link) was my first blaster.
 It’s very sturdy, strong and effective, but it could stand to be just a tad bit longer, it’s only real drawback.
 It has standard sized claws and great grips, but you’re likely to have problems working on your own back.
 There’s a great fix for it here using affordable elbow tubing, but be aware, there are longer blasters on the market now that make it easier to reach everywhere, like our next fellow in the line-up, the Big Daddy.
+Buy this item through Ashley Black.

-- The Big Daddy is the equivalent of the Original FasciaBlaster, only longer and having 2 more claws than the original, making it a lot easier to reach from behind and do your own thighs and buttocks.
+- The Big Daddy (Amazon Link) is the equivalent of the Original FasciaBlaster, only longer and having 2 more claws than the original, making it a lot easier to reach from behind and do your own thighs and buttocks.
 It’s slightly more expensive, but I think the additional length is worth it.
 It’s also modifiable for back work in the same way as the original, so why not have extra length and the ability to customize?
+Purchase from Ashley Black here.

-- The Mini2 has a number of advantages, despite it’s small size.
+- The Mini2 (Amazon Link) has a number of advantages, despite it’s small size.
 The two full-sized claws come book ended by nuggets, a must have for stubborn myofascial adhesions.
 Of course you don’t always want the weight and weft of a full sized blaster when you’re working on more delicate tissue and this baby is lightweight and easy to work with.
 Of course it’s a poor choice if you can only get one, as it’s impossible to reach much of your own back with it, even being ultra bendy!
+Purchase this directly from Ashley Black here.

 Blasters with FaceBlaster Claws

-- The Elite Blaster has a row of 9 faceblaster sized claws on a long bar.
+- The Master Blaster (Amazon Link) has a row of 9 faceblaster sized claws on a long bar.
 It’s designed much like the traditional blaster, with grips at either end to make it easier for full body blasting and allow you to not only get a better grip, but to dig a little deeper in those fleshier spots.
 It’s a great tool for full body blasting with a faceblaster sized claw, which is great for surface fascia and dealing with problems like neuropathy, neuralgia and near surface adhesions.
 It’s even a great length and not too hard to use on your own back.
+Purchase from Ashley Black.

-- The PaddleBlaster is Black’s latest addition to the line and full disclosure I have not purchased or tried one because I have concerns about it’s heft.
+- The PaddleBlaster (Amazon Link) is Black’s latest addition to the line and full disclosure I have not purchased or tried one because I have concerns about it’s heft.
 That being said, many of the ladies in my blasting group have expounded on it’s virtues, from a massive reduction in blasting time because it covers so much area at once, to claims that it’s actually more effective because it’s weightier and there are so many claws at work.
 One said the best thing about it is that you can lay it on it’s back and use it on your feet, so there are many ways to utilize this fascinating new blaster.
 I just haven’t gotten the courage up to try it yet.
 If you have and want to leave your opinion on it, or any other, please do!
+You can also purchase it directly through Ashley Black here.

 Try a Kit with Both!